Table of Contents

 Sleep Phases — The Four Stages of Sleep

-- Stage one: Falling-asleep and waking-up phase
+- Stage 1: falling-asleep and waking-up phase

-- Stage two: Superficial sleep
+- Stage 2: superficial sleep

-- Stage three: Medium-depth sleep
+- Stage 3: medium-depth sleep

 The cyclical nature of sleep means that stages 2 through 4 are repeated several times every night.
 The frequency of such repetitions depends on the total duration of one’s sleep.
 Normally, an individual experiences 4–7 of these repetitions per night.
 The sleep cycle always ends with a phase of R.E.M. sleep.
 As the number of sleep cycles an individual experiences during the night increases, deep-sleep phases become shorter while R.E.M. cycles become longer.

-Indicators of the four stages of sleep
+Indicators of the 4 stages of sleep

 The waking period just before falling asleep involves: